When to use the emergency room - child

 Emergency room - child; Emergency department - child; Urgent care - child; ER - when to use

 Whenever your child is sick or injured, you need to decide how serious the problem is and how soon to get medical care.
-This will help you choose whether it is best to call your doctor, go to an urgent care clinic, or go to an emergency department right away.
+This article will help you choose whether it is best to call your health care provider, go to an urgent care clinic, or go to an emergency department right away.

 Signs of an Emergency